JonLim/JonLim.ca/casper-modified/README.md

 # Casper - Modified for JonLim.ca

-The default theme for [Ghost](http://github.com/tryghost/ghost/), but modified with slight changes depending on design needs for JonLim.ca
+The theme for JonLim.ca, using the Casper theme, which is the default theme for [Ghost](http://github.com/tryghost/ghost/).

-Changes made by Jon Lim, with all credit going to Ghost Foundation for Casper!
+To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

 ## Copyright & License